-Claims: Please contact the claims department for billing inquiries and for the submission of Explanation of Benefit forms at claims@midstatehealthnetwork.org.
-Please note for billing issues that require action to services submitted, providers should use the REMI note system.
+Claims: Please contact the claims department for billing inquiries at claims@midstatehealthnetwork.org.
+Please note for billing issues that require action to services submitted and for submission of Explanation of Benefits documentation, providers should use REMI.

 Finance: For finance matters not related to Claims Processing, please contact MSHN's Chief Financial Officer at Leslie.Thomas@midstatehealthnetwork.org or Finance Manager Amy.Keinath@midstatehealthnetwork.org.
 This may include items such as budgeting questions, payment frequency, and Financial Status Report (FSR) submission.